What About the Temple Sacrifices?

 The next thing we need to acknowledge are the facts as the New Testament presents them.
 Jesus seemed to have had no problem with the sacrifices.
 He taught about how to properly bring Temple sacrifices (Matthew 5:23) and said, for example, that he eagerly desired to eat the roasted lamb of the Passover sacrifice with his disciples (Luke 22:15).
 He also promised he would do so again in the coming kingdom of God (Luke 22:16).

 After his ascension, his apostles and disciples also eagerly participated in the Temple services and made it their daily meeting place (Acts 2:46; Acts 3:1; Luke 24:53).
 The Holy Temple was not a place to merely loiter.
 Attendance meant participation.
+Otherwise, how did they continue to have "favor with all the people" (Acts 2:47; 5:13).
 Many of the Levitical priests serving in the Temple even became disciples of Jesus (Acts 6:7), and we have no reason to believe that they stopped conducting the sacrifices.

 But, let’s cut to the chase.
 For most Christians, the bottom line is: “What was Paul’s position?”
 The Book of Acts gives us the answer.
 Many years after his trip to Damascus, after penning many of his famous letters, and after several journeys ministering to the Gentiles, we read that Paul came to Jerusalem to offer sacrifices—yes, sacrifices (Acts 21).

 Paul was finishing a Nazarite vow at the time.
 Together with four other Jewish disciples just like him, he went up to God’s Temple to complete the vow by purchasing sacrifices for all of them.